-Beneficial Ownership Before Resale of Shares Maximum Number of Shares Being Offered by Beneficial Ownership After Resale of Shares 1
+Selling Stockholders F Beneficial Ownership Before Resale of Shares Beneficial Ownership After Resale of Shares 1

-Selling Stockholders Number Percentage 2 this Prospectus for Resale Number Percentage 2
+Number Percentage 2 this Prospectus for Resale Number Percentage 2

 John Van Gundy+ 200 200 0 0

 Janet S. Zillig IRA+ 200 190 0 0

 Benny L. Tumbleston-IRA Rollover 170 170 0 0

 Mary L Casini SEP/IRA+ 150 150 0 0

 Paul W. Nordt III-IRA Rollover 100 100 0 0

 Carol V. Hicks-Personal Portfolio 40 40 0 0

-Subtotal 23,450,315 46.1% 18,576,480 4,873,385 9.6%
+Subtotal 23,237,415 45.7% 18,363,580 4,873,385 9.6%

-Other Selling Stockholdersv 2,273,520 4.5% 2,273,520 0 0
+Other Selling Stockholdersv 2,486,420 4.9% 2,486,420 0 0

 Total 25,723,835 50.4% 20,850,000 4,873,385 9.6%

 - Holdings represent less than 1% of all shares outstanding. - This selling stockholder has indicated that Eubel Brady & Suttman Asset Management, Inc. ("EBS") has voting and investment power over these shares that this selling stockholder beneficially owns.
 EBS' Investment Policy Committee ("IPC") sets investment policy and guidelines.
 The Research Group ("RG") acts as the portfolio manager, determining individual security selections for client accounts.
 The individuals on these committees are: Mark E. Brady (IPC, RG), Ronald L. Eubel (IPC, RG), Robert J, Suttman II (IPC), Bernard J. Holtgreive (IPC, RG), William E. Hazel (IPC), Paul D. Crichton (IPC, RG), Kenneth E. Leist (IPC, RG) and Aaron Hillman, Research Analyst (RG). - Wellington Management Company, LLP ("Wellington") is an investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Wellington, in such capacity, is deemed to share beneficial ownership over the shares held by this Selling Stockholder. - This selling stockholder has delegated full authority to Nicholas-Applegate Capital Management as investment advisor over these securities, including full voting and dispositive power.
-The chief investment officer of Nicholas-Applegate is Horacio Valeiras who, in such capacity, has oversight authority over all portfolio managers at Nicholas-Applegate. - + This selling stockholder indicated that Stephen J. Lococo, Portfolio Manager of Footprints Assest Management & Research, Inc., exercises voting and dispositive power with respect to - We have not identified the selling stockholders of these shares at this time.
+The chief investment officer of Nicholas-Applegate is Horacio Valeiras who, in such capacity, has oversight authority over all portfolio managers at Nicholas-Applegate. - This selling stockholder indicated that Stephen J. Lococo, Portfolio Manager of Footprints Assest Management & Research, Inc., exercises voting and dispositive power with respect to these shares. - v We have not identified the selling stockholders of these shares at this time.
 All of the shares held by these selling shareholders were issued in our 2004 private placement.
 We intend to file an amendment to this prospectus to identify these selling stockholders prior to the sale of their shares.